 Will you recommend specific tools?

 When useful, yes.
-Recommendations come after the workflow is clear, so you are not choosing tools before knowing the job they need to do.
+Recommendations come after the workflow is clear, so the fix matches the job it needs to do.

 What does the written guide include?

-It depends on the problem.
-It may include prompts, workflow steps, tool recommendations, automation direction, or a simple decision map for what to do next.
+It may include prompts, workflow steps, tool recommendations, automation direction, or a decision map.

 Is this implementation?